Frequently Asked Questions

 How many courses should I be taking at my host university?

-Third year students are required to enroll in the equivalent of 15 U.S. credit hours.
+Third year students (Class of 2027) are required to enroll in the equivalent of 15 U.S. credit hours while abroad.
 Fourth year students are required to enroll in at least 12 U.S. credit hours.
 Credit systems vary by program.
 Please see the credit conversion chart and ask for clarification if needed.

 How long will it take for a decision to be made about my courses?